softworkz/emby-wiki/Item-Information.md

 ### LocationType
 This indicates if the item is a file system item, remote, or virtual.

+FileSystem items are items the user has physical copies of on their file system.
+Remote items point to a url address.
+Virtual items entirely virtual and are not playable (e.g. missing episodes).

 ### MediaStreams
 This is applicable to Audio and Video only.
 This will provide detailed information about the audio, video and subtitle tracks embedded within the file.